goosys/Fuel-Tasks-Testontest/README.md

 The package for FuelPHP

 1. switch test environment
-2. down all migration
+2. down all migrations
-3. up all migration
+3. up all migrations
 4. run test

 Installing